GabrielStancu/NetStack/README.md

 The product service is responsible for scheduling jobs for the products.
 (It only logs different messages for each type of job scheduled).
 - Uses Hangfire for job scheduling and execution (see the ProductsController)

+The ToDo service is responsible for fetching and marking todo items from the database.
+- Uses SQL Server and EF Core
+- Updates multiple items in the database concurrently, by creating multiple scopes within the original request